HackRVA/badge2026/BADGE-APP-HOWTO.md

 1 bit images, the current foreground and background colors are used (see FbColor() and FbBackgroundColor()).
 Neither the 1 or 16 bit formats support transparency.

+Additionally, for 16 bit assets, there is `FbImagePlace()` and `FbImageRect()`.
+These take ints for positioning, and ignore `G_Fb.pos`.
+Additionally, `key_color` can be added for transparency (you can pass `G_Fb.transIndex` or a color literal like MAGENTA).
+Currently, these do not support the seqNum field of asset2.

+`FbImagePlace()` safely draws an entire asset to the buffer at the given position.
+Negative values are allowed.

+`FbImageRect()` safely draws a rectangular portion of an asset to the buffer at the given position.
+The width and height parameters are the same for the source and destination, because this doesn't do any scaling or stretching.
+If the width or height is larger than the asset, those pixels will be tiled. `source_x` and `source_y` can be negative or otherwise outside the bounds of the asset.
+This acts like raylib's DrawTextureRec, or OpenGL with GL_REPEAT.

 There is a program, tools/png-to-badge-asset.c which will convert a PNG file to C code for any of the 5 image formats.
 You might need to posterize your